top of page

 Bruno Bert, TIEMPO LIBRE

-“... a poetic collage that leads us into Pessoa's reflections on life.
+“... a poetic collage that leads us into Pessoa's reflections on life

-A moving theatre experience that reminds us of the impetus of the Book of Unrest.”
+and the impetus of the Book of Unrest.”

 Silvia Ortega, time out